merative/acd-containers/src/pages/configeditor/download_docker.md

 In the `acd-ce.properties` file is also the configuration file where configuration data goes.
 It defaults to `%HOME%/installs/config/`.
 You need to change this to a real directory that is read/write for the Docker process user (set below) and should be a directory you will back up.
 For example (replace `<user>` with your user name):<br/>
   `sed -i 's/%HOME%/\/home\/<user>/g' acd-ce.properties`

-Finally, in the `acd-ce.properties` file is the user and group that Docker will start the containers as.
+Finally, in the `acd-ce.properties` file, is the user and group that Docker will start the containers as.
 It is defined near the top on a line that starts with something similar to this:<br/>
   `com_ibm_watson_health_common_docker_user=<userid>:<groupid>;\`

 Edit this line in the file.
 The `<userid>` should be a user id on your local system that has RWX permission to the `installs/config` target directory defined above.
-The group should be set to 0.
+The group should be set to `0`.

-The user can be a uid (the id of the user, e.g., 1001, or your own user id which you can get by using the `id` command on Linux).
+The user can be a uid (the id of the user, e.g., `1001`, or your own user id which you can get by using the `id` command on Linux).

 You can test what you use here by running:<br/>
   `docker run -u <userid>:0 hello-world`